Jimmydalecleveland/coding-blog/src/pages/webpack-babel-transpiling-dive/index.md

 ---
-title: 'Arcane Mysteries — A dive into transpiling through Webpack & Babel, plus reducing your bundle size'
+title: "A dive into transpiling through Webpack & Babel, plus reducing your bundle size"
-date: '2019-03-08'
+date: "2019-03-08"
-description: 'Clarify some seemingly common confusion points, as well as showcase some minimal configurations to get immediate savings on your final output bundle.'
+description: "Clarify some seemingly common confusion points, as well as showcase some minimal configurations to get immediate savings on your final output bundle."
+category: "Arcane Mysteries"
 ---

 > Flavor text: Arcane Mysteries is a series where I attempt to dig deeper into the mysteries of the coding cosmere.